rubysg/rubysg-reboot/README.md

 ## Singapore Companies using Ruby

-You can add your company to [ruby.sg](http://ruby.sg#companies) by editing [company.rb](https://github.com/rubysg/rubysg-reboot/blob/master/app/models/company.rb).
+You can add your company to [ruby.sg](http://ruby.sg#companies) by editing [config/initializers/companies.yml](https://github.com/rubysg/rubysg-reboot/blob/master/config/initializers/companies.yml).

-Instructions as follows:

-Update the constant `LIST` with your company details.

-*Do not worry about the order as `LIST` will be sorted alphabetically.*
+*Do not worry about the order as the list will be sorted alphabetically.*

 1. Name of Company
 2. Website of Company